Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Supportive sit; steadier back feel; strong fit for mixed-use rooms Less plush; warmth can build over long sessions; fewer sink-in moments
+Supportive sit; steadier back feel; strong fit for mixed-use rooms Less plush; warmth can build; fewer sink-in moments

 Details